 If you want to go into the business of doing wedding videos, then just have a Vimeo page of wedding videos.

 And while unconventional, I suppose you could use an Instagram page just for your work and grow that network.

 When you are starting out, you are simply broke.
 So use the free real estate that's readily available.

 TIME: 1-4 HRS.

-When you are ready to get a website, and by ready, I mean you have resources coming into the bank account to warrant buying a website, and because I use Squarespace - I'm not an affiliate for Squarespace - then I recommend using their simple $5 a month 1-page "cover page" setup.
+When you are ready to get a website, and by ready, I mean you have resources coming into the bank account to warrant buying a website, and because I use Squarespace - I'm not an affiliate for Squarespace - then I recommend using their dirt-cheapest option.